A straw bale greenhouse is a type of greenhouse that uses straw bales as walls.

 The portable greenhouse is designed to protect your plants and seeding against rough weather conditions like rain, wind, and snow.
 It can create the best environment for your plants to grow healthily and is helpful to extend your growing season!

-Yes it’s affordable (even money-saving for some), environment friendly and provides good insulation.
+Yes, it’s affordable (even money-saving for some), environmentally friendly and provides good insulation.
 But is it strong enough?

 But there are large straw bale greenhouse constructions that prove this build is one great option you can consider.
-With enough research, proper design and quality build, a straw bale greenhouse should work just as good as the more common greenhouses that people DIY.
+With enough research, proper design, and quality build, a straw bale greenhouse should work just as well as the more common greenhouses that people DIY.

 The example that you see above is a nice start, BUT it’s an unfinished project.

 Here are a few general points to keep in mind when building a straw bale greenhouse:

 Make sure to protect the straw bales from the weather by plastering them.
 Plastering the bales will help to extend their lifespan and prevent them from rotting.
 Make sure to do this as soon as possible after putting the bales in place, as exposure to the elements can cause them to degrade quickly.

 Leaving them exposed will cause them to eventually rot, which you obviously do not want.
 There are many sources for a plaster recipe out there.
 You can also find one that includes cement to make your straw bale walls more water-resistant.